 Nutrient and heavy metal content of dried fish

 We collected and analysed dried and fresh whole-body composite samples from 19 species of fish, mostly small-bodied, including freshwater species from the Great Lakes of Africa (e.g., Lake Victoria cyprinid, Rastrineobola argentea, locally known as dagaa, mukene, or omena), marine coastal species from West Africa (e.g., Madeiran sardinella, Sardinella maderensis), and reef-associated species from the Indian Ocean (e.g., rabbitfish, Siganus sutor) (Dataset S1, Fig. S1).
 We assessed fish nutrient content relative to recommended nutrient intakes for women and children, quantifying the contribution of a fixed weight fish portion to Nutrient Reference Values (NRV) for minerals, vitamins, and fatty acids.
 We also estimated the nutrient density of dried and fresh fish, defined as the cumulative contribution of nine nutrients to NRV, which had a maximum value of 900% (33, 34).
 Using published portion sizes from quantified diet surveys (Table S1), our analysis showed that a 9 g portion of dried fish had an average nutrient density of 233-403% for young children (6 months - 5 years old) (Fig. 1A), providing over half of the NRV for calcium (53%), selenium (69%) and vitamin B12 (85%), and contributing to NRVs for iron (18%), iodine (20%), omega-3 fatty acids (EPA and DHA) (12%), zinc (15%), and vitamin D (19%).
-Very small portions of dried fish were a significant dietary source of five minerals, omega-3 fatty acids, and vitamins B12 and D (e.g., less than 15 g provides >15% NRV) (Figs 1B, S2).
-For a non-pregnant woman (15-49 years old), a larger dried fish portion (41 g) provided over half the NRV for calcium (78%), iodine (56%), selenium (89%), vitamin B12 (63%) and vitamin D (63%), and was a dietary source of iron (20%), omega-3 fatty acids (36%), and zinc (24%).
+Very small portions of dried fish were a significant dietary source of five minerals, omega-3 fatty acids, and vitamins B12 and D (e.g., less than 15 g provides >15% NRV) (Figs 1B, 2A).
+For a non-pregnant woman (15-49 years old), a larger dried fish portion (41 g) provided over half the NRV for calcium (78%), iodine (56%), selenium (89%), vitamin B12 (63%) and vitamin D (63%), and was a dietary source of iron (20%), omega-3 fatty acids (36%), and zinc (24%) (Fig. S2).
 Our results were based on average dried fish portion sizes reported in diet surveys of children (9 g) and women (41 g) in fishing communities, though we note that portion sizes can vary between one fifth to three times of this average value (Table S1).
 All dried fish were highly nutritious, though nutrient concentrations varied between marine and freshwater species, and by processing form.
 Powdered and smoked marine species, for example, had the highest iron and omega-3 fatty acid concentrations, whereas freshwater species from Lake Victoria (dagaa/mukene/omena and haplochromine species) had relatively higher calcium and zinc concentrations (>40% NRV for children 6 months - 5 years old) (Figs. S1, S3).